 - 4.9.1 Fire hydrants connected to the District's mains and fire hydrants that are served by an applicant, owner, or customer fire line are provided for the sole purpose of furnishing water to fight fires and shall be opened and used only by persons authorized by the District.
 If the District permits the use of hydrants for purposes other than extinguishing fire, that permit will be granted only through the procedures and provisions contained in Section 4.1 of these Rules and Regulations.
-Rates to be charged for water extracted from a hydrant for temporary construction use or other purposes will be in accordance with the applicable schedule contained in Exhibit B to these Rules and Regulations. - 4.9.2 Unpermitted hydrant use is a hereby deemed a waste of water, and is subject to interim or permanent revocation of the underlying connection permit and fees or fines pursuant to Section 14 and Exhibit B of these District Rules and Regulations.
+Rates to be charged for water extracted from a hydrant for temporary construction use or other purposes will be in accordance with the applicable schedule contained in Exhibit B, Schedule of Rates and Charges. - 4.9.2 Unpermitted hydrant use is hereby deemed a waste of water, and is subject to interim or permanent revocation of the underlying connection permit and fees or fines pursuant to Section 14 and Exhibit B, Schedule of Rates and Charges.
 Interim and or permanent revocation of water service provided for the sole purpose of fighting fires may require, pursuant to Orange County Fire Authorities regulations, the applicant, owner, or customer to provide sufficient fire protection and or fire watch at no cost to the District.